 Wexford's Hook Lighthouse is one of the oldest operational lighthouses in the world, similar in age to the Tower of Hercules in Spain, and according to Lonely Planet, it’s the “granddaddy of all lighthouses”.

 Travel to Hook Head and look up in awe at the staggering height of the iconic black and white building, its light has acted as a guiding beacon for over 800 years.
-For an unforgettable experience, book in for a sunrise tour to learn about the lighthouse’s rich history from a local guide.
+For an unforgettable experience, book in for the walking tour of the grounds and learn about the lighthouse’s rich history from a local guide.

 Visitors to Amsterdam love the cycling paths of Vondelpark but Phoenix Park in Dublin is on another level entirely.